What do you want for your child in 10 years?

 Parenting kids has never been more challenging.
 We are raising kids with negative cultural influences unlike any we have seen before: ubiquitous screens, high stakes academic stress, and overly competitive, time-consuming athletics.

 Things have gone a little (or a lot) crazy!
 Your child – regardless of all that you do at home – will be exposed to ideas and influences that DO NOT promote social-emotional health.
-Our modern American culture – with more opportunities and pressure than ever before – has resulted in an epidemic of loneliness, depression, anxiety, and suicide in our teens.
+Our modern American culture – with more opportunities and pressures than ever before – has resulted in an epidemic of loneliness, depression, anxiety, and suicide in our teens.

 Here are three parenting strategies that can make a huge difference in putting your child on the path to thriving socially and emotionally.